waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **HEADBUTT_TREE**: Appears impassable.
 (Untested)

 ## Obstacles and Solutions
+## Insights & Corrections
-- My own memory can be an obstacle.
-I must rely only on in-game observation.
+- My biggest obstacle is my own memory.
+I must only trust in-game observation.
 - Stunning an NPC (Professor Elm) can break scripted events, causing dialogue loops.
+- The 'Poké Ball machine' was a hallucination and does not exist in this room.

-### Elm's Lab Puzzle - Failed Hypotheses Log
+### Elm's Lab Puzzle - Failed Hypotheses Summary
-*Core Problem:* Cannot trigger the event to receive a starter Pokémon.
-*Verified Progression Trigger:* Interacting with the PC at (0, 1) triggered new dialogue from Professor Elm, but did not solve the puzzle.

-*Failed Interaction Hypotheses:*
-- Talking to Prof. Elm (multiple positions, multiple game states).
-- Talking to Elm's Son (from front and back).
-- Interacting with PC, then talking to Elm.
-- Interacting with PC, leaving, re-entering, then talking to Elm.
+- Exhausted all simple interaction and movement hypotheses.
+This includes talking to all NPCs from multiple positions, interacting with all objects in various sequences, and testing for movement triggers in all accessible areas.
+Repeating these actions is not a valid strategy.
 - Interacting with PC, leaving, re-entering, talking to Son, then talking to Elm.
 - Interacting with bookshelves (alone and after PC).
 - Interacting with window.